 5. Tunnel Log

-In the upper section of the national park, this is a fallen tree with a hole carved out that you can drive a car though.
+In the upper section of the national park, there is a fallen tree with a hole carved out that you can drive a car through.
 It’s a fun experience and photo opportunity, but the line to drive through can get pretty long, as everyone wants to stop, get out of their car, and take a photo with the car going through the tree.

 6. Moro Rock

 Moro Rock is large rock on the edge of the mountain that overlooks the valley.
 There’s a steep and narrow trail up to the top of the giant rock.
 It’s a half-mile walk with handrails most of the way.
 There isn’t much scrambling or climbing, as the path is carved into the rock with carved steps throughout.
-Though we though it was safe to have our young kids go, and saw many parents with toddlers and babies, it is pretty high up with steep drop-offs.
-We held our kids hands the entire way.
+We personally felt safe to have our young kids go, and saw many parents with toddlers and babies.
+However, it is pretty high up with steep drop-offs.
+We held our kids’ hands the entire way.
 So use caution if you’re afraid of heights or you have energetic kids that tend to run.

 7. Giant Forest Museum